DylanKirbs/DotFiles/README.md

 Use `zo` to open the folds, and `zc` to close them within the vimrc.
 To install the plugins execute ``.

+Get the most recent version of vim by following [this link](https://itsfoss.com/install-latest-vim-ubuntu/).

 ## Features

 The script will automatically install the following plugins: